Deommodore Lenoir: 2021

 The San Francisco 49ers selected Lenoir in the fifth round (172nd overall) of the 2021 NFL draft.
-He was the second cornerback drafted by the San Francisco 49ers after third round pick (102nd overall) Ambry Thomas and was the 25th cornerback drafted in 2021.
+He was the second cornerback drafted by the 49ers after third round pick (102nd overall) Ambry Thomas and was the 25th cornerback drafted in 2021.

-On May 13, 2021, the San Francisco 49ers signed Lenoir to a four–year, $3.76 million rookie contract that included an initial signing bonus of $284,872.
+On May 13, 2021, the 49ers signed Lenoir to a four-year, $3.76 million rookie contract that included an initial signing bonus of $284,872.

-Throughout training camp, Lenoir competed for a roster spot as a backup cornerback against Ambry Thomas, Dontae Johnson, Mark Fields II, Ken Webster, and Tim Harris.
+Throughout training camp, Lenoir competed for a roster spot as a backup cornerback against Thomas, Dontae Johnson, Mark Fields II, Ken Webster, and Tim Harris.
 Head coach Kyle Shanahan named Lenoir a backup cornerback to begin the season and listed him as the fourth cornerback on the depth chart behind Jason Verrett, Emmanuel Moseley, and K'Waun Williams.

-On September 12, 2021, Lenoir made his professional regular season debut and earned his first career start in the San Francisco 49ers' season-opener at the Detroit Lions in place of Emmanuel Moseley who was inactive due to an injury.
+On September 12, 2021, Lenoir made his professional regular season debut and first career start in the season-opener at the Detroit Lions in place of Emmanuel Moseley who was inactive due to an injury.
 He recorded three combined tackles (two solo) during a 41–33 victory.
-The following week, he collected a season-high five combined tackles (three solo) and a season-high two pass deflections during a 17–11 win at the Philadelphia Eagles in Week 2.
+The following week, he collected a season-high five combined tackles (three solo) and a season-high two pass deflections during a 17–11 road victory over the Philadelphia Eagles.
 He was inactive as a healthy scratch for three games (Weeks 7–9).
-He was inactive during a 27–24 overtime victory at the Los Angeles Rams in Week 18 as a healthy scratch.
-He finished his rookie season with 17 combined tackles (12 solo) and two pass deflections in 13 games and two starts.
+Lenoir was inactive during a 27–24 overtime victory at the Los Angeles Rams in Week 18 as a healthy scratch.

+Lenoir finished his rookie season with 17 combined tackles (12 solo) and two pass deflections in 13 games and two starts.
 He received an overall grade of 52.1 from Pro Football Focus as a rookie in 2021.